-JAMES A. GOODMAN is a Member of the Firm in the Labor and Employment and Litigation practices, in the firm's Los Angeles office.
+JAMES A. GOODMAN is a Member of the Firm in the Employment, Labor & Workforce Management and Litigation practices, in the firm's Los Angeles office.
 Mr. Goodman's practice focuses on employment and business litigation.

 Mr. Goodman's experience includes: